 TAROT CARDS: SEXED-UP GO FISH, OR THE REAL DEAL?

-I’m known around the Magic Castle in Los Angeles as a magician and theatrical Séance Medium, but on occasion (and when the price is right) I read Tarot cards, too.
+I’m known around Los Angeles as a magician and theatrical Séance Medium, but on occasion (and when the price is right) I read Tarot cards, too.
 Have I made a pact with the Devil?
 Are tarot cards EVIL?
 Do I actually believe in them?
 Read on and find out! *grin*

 Tarot cards (that thick pack of seemingly inscrutable – and kinda scary – images) have been a combination of oracle and imaginary best friend to the indecisive and lovelorn since well before the first hippie set up a card table on the Venice Beach boardwalk.
 What you may not know is that everyone’s favorite divination deck probably started out as an innocent card game.
 Because the Season of the Witch is upon us, I thought it might be fun to share a bit about the ancient, dark (and maybe not-so-dark) art of Tarot card reading.

 The images are beautiful and iconic: Death on his fearsome black horse, the Fool, blithely about to step off a steep cliff, a juicy red heart pierced by three long swords.
 Although the richness of these images may suggest that Tarot was always a tool of divination, the truth is that Tarot probably (nobody really knows for sure) started in Italy as an ordinary card game called Triumph.
 Similar to modern-day Bridge, Triumph enjoyed popularity throughout Europe in the fifteenth and sixteenth centuries.
 In fact, Tarot/Triumph might still be played by retirees had those pesky occult followers not discovered and adopted the deck back in the 1780s. *wink* These ‘aficionados of the odd’ saw symbolic meaning in the cards’ images and began using them to predict the future and advise others.